Jamie Smith (footballer, born 1989)

-Jamie Peter Smith (born 16 September 1989 in Leytonstone) is an English professional footballer who most recently played for Harlow Town.
+Jamie Peter Smith (born 16 September 1989) is an English former professional footballer who most recently played for Harlow Town.

 Career

 Smith played for Walthamstow youth team Interwood.
 His former coach at Interwood, Trevor Bailey, brought him to Crystal Palace at the age of nine.

 Smith progressed through the youth ranks at Crystal Palace and was awarded a one-year contract in the summer of 2008.
 After failing to make an appearance for Crystal Palace, Smith was released from the club in the summer of 2009.
 His former coach at Palace, Gary Issott, said; "Jamie Smith is a diminutive attacking central midfielder in the mould of Eyal Berkovic.
 He is very clever and improved after a frustrating first year.
 He started this season well and, up until Christmas, his form was electric."

 On 3 August 2009, Smith signed a one-year contract with Brighton & Hove Albion after impressing during a trial with the club.
 Smith made his professional debut for Brighton during the 7–1 defeat to Huddersfield Town on 18 August 2009.
 He was substituted in the first half after goalkeeper Michel Kuipers was sent off; Smith made way for the replacement goalkeeper Graeme Smith.